AlexMastroianni/CLI-Team-Profile-Generator/README.md

 ###Installation

-Here are some tips for running the project

 Install node.js

-Then, make sure that your repo includes a package.json with the required dependencies.
-You can create one by running npm init in your command line.
+make sure that your repo includes a package.json.
+You can do one by running npm init in your CLI.

 Run npm i or npm install in order to download all the dependencies.
-Make sure to also download Inquirer.js by entering npm install inquirer in your terminal in the root directory of the project.
-Learn more about this package on npm documentation.

 Run node index.js or node index in your terminal to launch the application, the first question will appear in your terminal.

-To make sure the Jest tests work, run npm run test and inspect what the CLI returns.

-Enjoy and don't hesitate to contribute! 🙂
+Fill out and enjoy!

+Any questions feel free to get in touch - alex.m.mastroianni@gmail.com

 ## links